matthewstasiak97/Arcane-Pairs/README.md

 Implement a feature to show the cards prior to starting the game.
 Then hiding them after the time starts.

+Implement media queries to properly keep the the 4x3 grid on different resolutions.

 https://matthewstasiak97.github.io/Arcane-Pairs/